 As mobility is transforming our lives, this article gives a step-by-step approach on how enterprises can seamlessly connect their mobile workforce to back-end systems for increased productivity.
 1

 Reza Shafii explains how to satisfy two fundamental needs of API design and implementation, as defined by the API hierarchy of needs, with RAML, API Designer and APIkit.

-Command Query Responsibility Segregation (CQRS) is an architectural pattern that segregates reads and writes of a system into two separate models.
-We propose and demonstrate an approach for building a RESTful API on top of CQRS systems.
-This approach joins HTTP semantics and resource-based style of REST APIs with distributed computing concerns such as eventual consistency and concurrency.
+We demonstrate how to build a RESTful API on top of CQRS systems.
+The result joins HTTP semantics and REST style with distributed computing concerns such as eventual consistency and concurrency.
 7